-David Breckbill grew up on his uncle’s Lancaster County farm where they raised hogs, beef and crops.
-His father ran the farm, and David worked on the farm during summers.
-He and Janelle lived about 10 miles apart and met in their Church Youth Group.
+David Breckbill grew up on his Aunt and Uncle’s Lancaster County farm where they raised hogs, cattle and crops.
+David worked on the farm during summers.
+He and Janelle grew up about 10 miles apart and met in their Church Youth Group.
+They have four children.

 Camping and going to the beach